 Though no special mention is made during the series, with the exception of Gooshie, Project Quantum Leap is run almost entirely by women.
 They include: Dr. Donna Eleese, Sam's wife, also a physicist; Dr. Beeks, a medical technician; Teena Martinez, Al's girlfriend and assistant programmer; an unnamed military envoy; and, though she is never seen, Dr. Sammy Jo Fuller, Sam's daughter sired during a leap, also a physicist.
 In addition, Ziggy, the sentient computer that controls the project, displays female characteristics.

-The series actually traces its roots to the original Battlestar Galactica (1978), which Donald P. Bellisario wrote and produced for.
-The series' revival spin-off, Galactica 1980 (1980) was to originally center around time travel and returning changes in history back to normal.
-The concept was dropped after the pilot, but Bellisario stuck with the concept to develop into Quantum Leap.
-The concept of Sam inhabiting the identity of another person to incorporate change for the better was partly inspired by the movie Heaven Can Wait (1978), which in itself was practically a "word for word" remake of Here Comes Mr. Jordan (1941), with the one exception of changing the lead character from a prize fighter, in Here Comes Mr. Jordan, to a Los Angeles Rams quarterback in Heaven Can Wait.
+The series traces its roots to Battlestar Galactica (1978), which Donald P. Bellisario co-wrote and co-produced.
+The series' revival spin-off, Galactica 1980 (1980) was to originally center around time travel, and returning changes in history, back to normal.
+The concept was dropped after the pilot, but Bellisario stuck with the concept to develop into this show.
+The concept of Sam inhabiting the identity of another person, to incorporate change for the better, was partly inspired by Heaven Can Wait (1978), which in itself was practically a "word for word" remake of Here Comes Mr. Jordan (1941), with the one exception of changing the lead character from a prize fighter, in Here Comes Mr. Jordan (1941), to a Los Angeles Rams quarterback in Heaven Can Wait (1978).

 In the first season, the prologues explaining what Quantum Leap was about were done by Scott Bakula as Sam Beckett.
 By the time season two began, the narrations were done by Deborah Pratt as the voice of Ziggy.

-Samuel Beckett was also the name of a famed prolific Irish writer and author.
+Samuel Beckett was also the name of a famed prolific Irish writer.
 Some have seen similarities between the series and some of Beckett's work, notably his play Waiting For Godot.
 However, it is unclear if the naming of the character and/or perceived parallels were intended or coincidental.

-Donald P. Bellisario and Scott Bakula have both expressed their ire with the NBC network over the series finale.
+Donald P. Bellisario and Scott Bakula have both expressed their ire with NBC over the series finale.
 Originally, Bellisario was asked to write an episode that could function either as a season finale cliffhanger, or as an end to the series.
 When Bellisario complied, the cast and crew were assured of the series renewal.
-In the eleventh hour, NBC decided to cancel the series after all, and reedited the ending with title cards revealing the fate of Sam and Al. This was one of at least four endings, at least two of which were filmed.
-If the series was to end, Bellisario originally planned to have Al and Beth as an old married couple discussing how they would locate Sam who had leaped again.
+In the eleventh hour, NBC decided to cancel the series after all, and re-edited the ending, with title cards revealing the fate of Sam and Al. This was one of at least four endings, at least two of which were filmed.
+If the series was to end, Bellisario originally planned to have Al and Beth as an old married couple, discussing how they would locate Sam, who had leapt again.
 Had the series continued, Bellisario planned to have Sam leap into a space station in the distant future, and Al becoming a leaper himself to rescue Sam.